open-horizon/open-horizon.github.io/docs/using_edge_services/service_rollbacks.md

 ## Creating a new edge service definition
 {: #creating_edge_service_definition}

-As explained in the [Developing edge services with {{site.data.keyword.edge_notm}}](../developing/developing.md) and [Development details](../developing/developing_details.md) sections, the main steps to release a new version of an edge service are:
+As explained in the [Developing an edge service for devices](../developing/developing.md) and [Development details](../developing/developing_details.md) sections, the main steps to release a new version of an edge service are:

 - Edit the edge service code as needed for the new version.
 - Edit the semantic version number of the code in the service version variable in the **hzn.json** configuration file.